getkeops/keops/doc/api/math-operations.rst

-Concat(f,g)       concatenation of vectors f and g MatVecMult(f,g)   matrix-vector product f x g : f is vector interpreted as matrix (column-major), g is vector VecMatMult(f,g)   vector-matrix product f x g : f is vector, g is vector interpreted as matrix (column-major) TensorProd(f,g)   tensor product f x g^T : f and g are vectors os sizes m and n, output is of size mn.
+Concat(f,g)       concatenation of vectors f and g MatVecMult(f,g)   matrix-vector product f x g : f is vector interpreted as matrix (column-major), g is vector VecMatMult(f,g)   vector-matrix product f x g : f is vector, g is vector interpreted as matrix (column-major) TensorProd(f,g)   tensor product f x g^T : f and g are vectors of sizes m and n, output is of size mn.
 GradMatrix(f,v)   matrix of gradient (i.e. transpose of the jacobian matrix)
 ===============   ===========================================================================================